grand-prix-stats/generated-website/f1/circuits/sochi/number-races-by-round.md

 ---
-title: Number of Races by Round at Sochi International Street Circuit
+title: Number of Races by Round at Sochi Autodrom
 layout: page
 collectionName: circuits
 collectionId: sochi